KCEHC Trail Guide

-This is the name given to the trails east of the Snoqualmie Valley Trail near Fall City by mountain bikers, named after their access points off of Tokul Road (see their nice map, linked below) and the general location around Tokul Creek.
-For horseback purposes, though, the best parking is at the Fall City Park arena, with access to both the Snoqualmie Valley Trail and the Tokul Trails across Rte 203 via SE 39th Place (see directions below).
+This is the name given to the trails east of the Snoqualmie Valley Trail near Fall City by mountain bikers, named after their access points off of Tokul Road and the general location around Tokul Creek.
+Technically, the forestry area behind the Snoqualmie Valley Trail is called Snoqualmie Forest, though.
+For horseback purposes, the best parking is at the Fall City Park arena, with access to both the Snoqualmie Valley Trail and the Tokul Trails across Rte 203 via SE 39th Place (see directions below).
 Note that there is a pair of logs you must step over to get around the gate at the end of SE 39th Place.

 The trails themselves consist of a vast mix of single-track trails and logging access roads -- when you run out of single-track in one spot, ride down a road and find more.
 Some trails are steep and challenging, others are mild and open.
 This is an easy spot to get lost in, though, so bring along a map or two.
 Most trails are unsigned, though some have been named on the maps linked below -- doesn't mean you'll find a sign at the actual trail.